 Due to the on-going threat of clear-cutting, cloud forests are already extremely rare, currently making up just 2.5 per cent of our planet’s tropical forests.
 Cloud forests are home to thousands of species of plants, unique species of amphibians, reptiles, and birds, and 28 threatened animal species, including the spectacled bear, bush dog, giant armadillo, and the critically endangered harlequin frog.

-A main focus with this project is to protect the region’s jaguars which are under threat from habitat loss and conflicts with humans.
+ARC is creating a wildlife corridor in the valley between the two mountain ranges of the Cordillera Escalera Regional Park.
+A main focus of this project is to protect the region’s jaguars which are under threat from habitat loss and conflicts with humans.

 DONATE TO CLOUD FOREST PROJECTS

-©2022, Amazon Rainforest Conservancy
+©2023, Amazon Rainforest Conservancy